 This way, we make citizen participation fun and we create a dialogue between citizens and politicians across European borders.
 Creating the link to decision-makers in Brussels, people feel involved in EU-politics and politicians get informed about citizens’ interests.
 Lastly European HomeParliaments are a tool for a transnational dialogue.
 Participants will be confronted with the reactions of politicians in different countries and thus learn about different perspectives.

-The next round of European HomeParliaments takes place from 19 September until 1 November and will be about the “Future of European Solidarity”.
+The next round of European HomeParliaments takes place from 24 April until 11 Juli 2021 and will be about the EU after the pandemic.

 Find more information here: https://homeparliaments.eu/en/